 Employees have rights and responsibilities in the workplace.
-Laws governing issues such as minimum wage, overtime, general holidays, vacation, and ending employment are enforced by the Employment Standards program under the Manitoba Labour and Immigration.
+Laws on minimum wage, overtime, general holidays, vacation and ending employment are enforced by the Employment Standards program under Manitoba Labour and Immigration.
 These laws include the:

 - Employment Standards Code